umbraco/UmbracoDocs/Documentation/Products/UmbracoForms/Developer/Extending/Adding-a-Fieldtype.md

     @{if (Model.Mandatory) {<text> data-val-required="@Model.RequiredErrorMessage"</text>}}
     @{if (Model.Validate) {<text> data-val-regex="@Model.InvalidErrorMessage" data-regex="@Html.Raw(Model.Regex)"</text>}}

-The view simply takes care of generating the UI control and setting its value (views are found in the \Partials\Forms\Fieldtypes\ directory)
+The view simply takes care of generating the UI control and setting its value.
+Views are found in the `Views\Partials\Forms\Fieldtypes\` directory.

-Important on the view is that the id attribute is fetched from @Model.Id.
+On the view it is important to note that the id attribute is fetched from @Model.Id.
 You'll also see that we are using jquery validate unobtrusive to perform client side validation so that's why we are adding the data* attributes.